LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 * **From number**  - Select the number you would like to send the outbound message from.
 If the brand onboards more than one number to the channel i.e. Twilio SMS or WhatsApp, this is where they can select the number they would like to use.

 * **Route to skill** - Select the skill which the consumer responses should be routed to.
 These are skills created inside the Conversational Cloud.
 Currently, not all skills will appear here.
-Only the skills that brands have specifically requested to be onboarded for Proactive messaging when setting up will appear will appear
+Only the skills that brands have specifically requested to be onboarded for Proactive Messaging when setting up will appear will appear

 {: .notice}
 Users can search for the skill in the dropdown.
 If the brand is onboarded to Proactive 2.0 then all the Conversational Cloud skills should appear in the drop down.
 If the skill is not listed, it is likely that you are using Proactive 1.0 and you should contact your LivePerson account team to have it added manually.